osteele/vscode-p5server/docs/manual-testing.md

 ## Prerequisites

 1. VS Code installed
-2. Extension loaded in development mode (F5 from the extension development environment)
+2. Extension loaded in development mode:
-3. A test workspace folder open in VS Code
-4. Basic p5.js knowledge for testing sketch functionality
+   - Open the extension project in VS Code: `code /path/to/vscode-p5server`
+   - Press F5 to launch Extension Development Host
+   - This opens a new VS Code window with the extension loaded
+3. Test workspace ready: In the Extension Development Host window, open the test workspace:
+   - File → Open Folder → Navigate to `test-workspaces` folder within the extension directory

 ## Core Functionality Tests

 ### 1. Extension Activation

 **Test**: Extension loads properly
-- [ ] Open VS Code with a folder containing `.js` files
+- [ ] Open VS Code with the `test-workspaces/basic-sketches` folder
 - [ ] Verify P5.js Sketch Explorer appears in the activity bar
-- [ ] Check that status bar shows "P5 Server" item
+- [ ] Check that status bar shows "P5 Server" item (bottom-left area)
 - [ ] Verify no error notifications appear
+- [ ] In the P5.js Sketch Explorer, you should see:
+  - `interactive-sketch.js`
+  - `particle-system.js`
+  - `simple-circle.js`

 ### 2. Server Management